Track and Field posts top 10 finish at NCAA Indoor Championships

 Randy Bungard is in his third year overseeing the Nittany Lion sprints, hurdles, and relays contingent, after joining the Penn State staff in September of 2012.

-Under Coach Bungard's second year at Penn State, the Nittany Lions claimed six Big Ten titles and had seven First Team All-America finishes.
+During Coach Bungard's second year at Penn State, the Nittany Lions claimed six Big Ten titles and had seven First Team All-America finishes.

 Bungard also claimed the honor of the 2014 USTFCCCA Mid-Atlantic Women's Indoor Assistant of the Year.
-Bungard had athletes score 57 points at the Big Ten Championships to the team to the league title.
+Bungard had athletes score 57 points at the Big Ten Championships to lead the team to the league title.
 He coached three to Big Ten individual titles in the 200 meters, 400 meters, and 4×400 relay.
 The Nittany Lions have five entries into the NCAA Championships in the sprints, hurdles, and relays.
 Earlier in the year, a Penn State quartet set the all-time collegiate best in the 4×200 relay under his tutelage.
-This is the second-straight year that Bungard received the USTFCCCA honor.
+It was the second-straight year that Bungard received the USTFCCCA honor.

 As a member of the 4x400-meter relay, Jones added both Big Ten titles to her name and was on 4x400-meter relay squads that tallied fifth-place finishes at both NCAA Championship meets.
-Jones capped off her career at Penn State with a fifth-place finish in the 200-meter dash at the USATF Outdoor Championships.
+Jones capped-off her career at Penn State with a fifth-place finish in the 200-meter dash at the USATF Outdoor Championships.
 Jones posted a winded-aided time of 22.64 in the finals of the 200, but in the semifinals, Jones ran a lifetime-best time of 22.90.
 Her time of 22.90 ranks second all-time at Penn State.

 Sophomore Kiah Seymour made her name known at the Big Ten and national levels.
 The Washington, D.C., native, won the 400-meter dash at the 2014 Big Ten Indoor Track & Field Championships and the 400-meter hurdles at the 2014 Big Ten Outdoor Track & Field Championships.
 She was also on both Big Ten 4x400-meter relay championship teams.